Get the Jiwa Ibu app

-What is Jiwa Ibu?
+What is the Jiwa Ibu app?

-JiwaIbu is also for health care workers in the maternal healthcare service.
+In the future, Jiwa Ibu will also be for healthcare workers.
 They will have access to instructional training videos, online courses, patient education materials and other resources to help improve the capacity of health workers to deliver effective service to their communities.

-A crucial element in JiwaIbu is data collection and the improvement upon the data collected.
-JiwaIbu is now geared to collect maternal healthcare data while engaging grassroots leaders, doctors, midwives, and our rural communities.
-With the data collected, we would be able to establish the specific needs of the JiwaIbu app 'bottom up' approach.
+A crucial element for the Jiwa Ibu app is data collection and improvement upon the data collected.
+Jiwa Ibu is now geared to collect your feedback.
+With the data collected, we would be able to establish the specific needs of the Jiwa Ibu app 'bottom up' approach.

 The 1st pilot

 In the project that was run in South of India, supporting 3500 untouchable widows, Hanai’s limitation was mobile phone penetration.
 We had to resort to printing handwashing flyers and engaging teams of people to do on the ground training.
 In Mozambique, the government was and still is slow in the uptake of using technology to improve female healthcare as it battles the rages of HIV/AIDS as a priority.